mainwp/mainwp/readme.txt

 * Added: Atarim extension icon
 * Fixed: `wp_mail` error detection message width
 * Updated: `wp_mail` error detection message content
-* Updated: Error message in case of a plugin installation failure due to blocked request on the MainWP Dashboard side
+* Updated: Error message in case of a plugin installation failure due to a blocked request on the MainWP Dashboard site
-* Updated: Error message in case of a theme installation failure due to blocked request on the MainWP Dashboard side
+* Updated: Error message in case of a theme installation failure due to a blocked request on the MainWP Dashboard site

 = 4.2.6.1 - 7-29-2022 =
 * Fixed: Toggle checkbox appearance issue in the Quick Setup Wizard
 * Added: Format parameter for the `all-sites` and `get-sites-by-url` REST API endpoints

 = 4.2.6 - 7-14-2022 =
-* Fixed: An issue with displaying tooltip elements in the Manage Groups page
+* Fixed: An issue with displaying tooltip elements on the Manage Groups page
 * Fixed: A problem with showing plugin info modal
 * Fixed: Missing CSS class for the Cache-Control menu item
 * Fixed: The Undefined index PHP notice in CLI when calling site info